 Hanging was the usual manner in which pirates were executed.
 (Public Domain)

 Williman and Corsano wrote that Botafoc “deposited a large amount of gold coin” with the resident Bishop, which appeared to have saved him and his officers from the hangman’s noose as they were let off with a fine.

 As for the beached pirate vessel, local fishermen were quick to take items while local authorities were distracted with the pirates, and on 11th February, 1357, a clerk of a local judge took inventory of the remaining goods.

 "Apart from the ship's sail, cordage, oars, armament and rigging, the judge's clerk on the beach listed a great mass of clothing and cloth in odd lots — but also items like books and ecclesiastical vestments," Williman and Corsano wrote.
 These goods were promptly sent on to Pope Innocent VI to use as gifts for royalty and to pay his soldiers and staff.

-The tale is just one account that was stored within the Vatican Secret Archives, which is estimated to contain some 84 kilometres of shelving full of state papers, correspondence, papal account books, and many other documents which the church has accumulated over the centuries.
-Occasionally, the Vatican releases documents for public viewing, but there are millions more that have never been seen, except by the few.
+The tale is just one account that was stored within the Vatican Secret Archives, now named the Vatican Apostolic Archives, to avoid the misconception that they are kept from the public.
+These archives are estimated to contain some 13 kilometers (8 mi) of shelving full of state papers, correspondence, papal account books, and many other documents which the church has accumulated over the centuries.

-Featured image: One of the Archives' storage areas, known as the Scaffali in Ferro, which contains 13 kilometres of shelving over two floors.
-Credit: Marco Ansaloni
+Top image: Records on the shelves of one of the Archives' storage areas, known as the Scaffali in Ferro, which contains 13 kilometers of shelving over two floors.
+Source: Vatican Apostolic Archives